SignalK/specification/gitbook-docs/resources.md

 # Resources

-Resources are collections of objects that are used to represent data that serves as additional information to aid with navigation, etc.
+Resources are top level path in the Signal K API `/signalk/v1/api/resources` which comprises a collection of paths that provide access to additional information in order to aid and/or enhance navigation.

-Resources are:
+Resource data can differ from _sensor_ data in the following ways:
-- Usually persisted in a non-volatile data store _(i.e. not lost when server re-starts)_
+- Is non-volatile _(not lost when server re-starts)_
-- Potentially large in number and / or record size
+- Can represent a large collection of entries, each of which may be large in size
 - Able to be created, updated and deleted by both applications and server processes
-- A top level path in the Signal K API: `/signalk/v1/api/resources/*`

-Resource entries:
-- Of a specific type are grouped under a specific path _i.e. `/signalk/v1/api/resources/waypoints`_
+Resources are grouped under a specific path based on their type _i.e. `.../resources/waypoints`_ and can represent data that is hosted locally or provided via a service.

-- Are identified by a __uuid__. _e.g. `urn:mrn:signalk:uuid:36f9b6b5-959f-46a1-8a68-82159742aadd`_
+The Signal K specification defines the following resource group paths and associated schemas:
+- __routes__: `.../resources/routes`
+- __waypoints__: `.../resources/waypoints`
+- __notes__: `.../resources/notes`
+- __regions__: `.../resources/regions`

+Group paths under `.../resources/` should clearly identify the type of data hosted.

+_e.g. `.../resources/weather`,  `.../resources/video`_

+Each resource entry within a group must be uniquely identified, this can be via a __name__ or __uuid__.

+_e.g. `.../resources/waypoints/urn:mrn:signalk:uuid:36f9b6b5-959f-46a1-8a68-82159742aadd`_

+_e.g. `.../resources/video/bowCamera`_

-- Originating from other vessels will have a `$source` attribute that contains the id of the source vessel.
+Resource entries originating from another host or service will have a `$source` attribute containing a value identifying the source.

-- May contain references to other resources in either the same or different group. _i.e.
-A route's `start` and `end` attribute contains a reference to a `waypoint` resource._
+Additionally resource entries may contain references to other resources in either the same or different group.

+_i.e.
+A route's `start` and `end` attributes contain a reference to a `waypoint` resource._

+---

 ## Working with Resources